drupal-graphql/graphql/doc/queries/references.md

     id: Int!
     title: String!
     creator: String
-    category: CategoryTerm
+    tags: [TagTerm]
 }

-type CategoryTerm {
+type TagTerm {
     id: Int
     name: String
 }

 ...

 ```
-Now we have an article that also has a custom entity reference field to a taxonomy category (the field name in Drupal is `field_article_category`) and we make a new type `CategoryTerm` that has the necessary information about this term.
+Now we have an article that also has a custom entity reference field to a taxonomy category (the field name in Drupal is `field_tags`) and we make a new type `TagTerm` that has the necessary information about this term.

-We will need to resolve not only the `category` field but also the `id` and `name` of the term.
+We will need to resolve not only the `tags` field but also the `id` and `name` of the term.

 ## Adding resolvers